joshsmith/kaleidoscope/README.md

 ## TODO

 1. Enable Kaleidoscope to work without requiring Paperclip.
 Ideally, any database of images should be searchable and we don't want to be tied down to one specific gem.

+## Thanks

+Huge shoutout to @jamis for releasing the Kaleidoscope name on RubyGems.
+Y'all should consider him honorary grandpa of this project.